How to Serve Mare Santo

 This reduces foam, keeps bubbles fine, and lets the wine settle into its shape.

-Think of it like introducing the wine to the glass, not dropping it in.
+Think of it as introducing the wine to the glass, not dropping it in.

 One Final Gesture